ArtSabintsev/Harpy/README.md

 This library is built to work with the [Semantic Versioning](http://semver.org/) system.

-### Changelog (v2.6.0)
+### Changelog (v2.7.0)
+- Device compatiblity check is now off by default, due to  the iPhone 6 and 6+ not being listed in the `supportedDevices` key.
+- Added HarpyAlertTypeNone
-- Added ability to set different alert types for patch/minor/major updates:
+	- Thanks to [Patrick Debois](https://github.com/jedi4ever) for the idea!
-	- Added new section to README: **Differentiated Alerts for Patch, Minor, and Major Updates**
+- Added Debug option that prints out logs into the console if enabled
-	- Thanks to [Rahul Jiresal](https://github.com/rahuljiresal) for the idea!
+	- Thanks to [Patrick Debois](https://github.com/jedi4ever) for the idea!
-- Updated screenshots

 ### Features
 - Cocoapods Support